-Temporary Prohibition on New NCB Charter SchoolsInformation regarding the temporary prohibition on new nonclassroom-based charter schools from January 1, 2020, to January 1, 2022, per Assembly Bill 1505.
+Temporary Prohibition on New NCB Charter SchoolsInformation regarding the temporary prohibition on the establishment of new nonclassroom-based charter schools.

-This new legislation will not apply to NCB charter schools that were granted approval and started serving pupils prior to October 1, 2019, under either of the following circumstances:
+This legislation does not apply to a nonclassroom-based charter school that was granted approval and started serving pupils prior to October 1, 2019, under either of the following circumstances:

 - The charter school is required to submit a petition to the governing board of a school district or county board of education in an adjacent county in which its existing resource center is located in order to comply with EC Section 47605.1, or to retain current program offerings or enrollment.